ssitvit/Code-Canvas/README.md

 ![Go to IEEE SSIT VIT](https://technologyandsociety.org/wp-content/uploads/Logo-Color-1.jpg) <br/>
 # Hello People!!  <br/>

+## How to Contribute

+We encourage you to contribute to Code-Canvas and help us grow this repository.
+To get started, please check out the Contributing.md file for detailed contribution guidelines.
+Don't forget to add your name to the Contributors.md file to be recognized for your contributions.
 #### Contribute and grow this repository with us, make sure to check out Contributing.md for contribution guidelines and add your name in the Contributors.md.  <br/>
 # To make a pull request follow these steps: <br/>
 ## Step 1 Complete your project